 The Land Use Plan establishes the long-term physical growth strategy for the Cheyenne Area designed to help the community achieve its vision for the future.
-The Land Use Plan contains three primary components:
+The Land Use Plan contains two primary components:

-- Future Land Use Plan-the map features various land use categories that illustrate the overall desired pattern of development for the community where key activity centers and special overlay areas are located. - Land Use Categories-explain the meaning and intent behind the colors and symbols on the map to guide future development. - Design Principles for New Development-illustrate the various types of new development that may occur in the community and the desired physical form and design characteristics for each.
+- Future Land Use Plan-the map features various land use categories that illustrate the overall desired pattern of development for the community where key activity centers and special overlay areas are located. - Land Use Categories-explain the meaning and intent behind the colors and symbols on the map to guide future development.